rte-france/Grid2Op/docs/grid_graph.rst

 A powergrid can be represented as a "graph" (in the mathematical meaning) where:

-- nodes / vertices are represented by "buses" (or "busbars"): that is the place that different elements of the grid are interconnected
+- nodes / vertices are represented by "buses" (or "busbars"): that is the place that different elements of the grid are interconnected.
+Only "connected" buses are represented in this graph.
+This means that if no element (*eg* no lines, no loads, no generators, no storage units etc.) is connected to a busbar, then it will not be present in this graph.
 - links / edges are represented by "powerlines".
+Usually, for a graph, it is convenient that there is no "parallel edges".
+  This is a property we want to ensure here and this is why when there is 2 powerlines connecting the same buses, they are merged into one edges in this graph.

 Nodes attributes
 ~~~~~~~~~~~~~~~~~~